Sather Gate: History

 Designed by John Galen Howard and built by Giovanni "John" Meneghetti in the Classical Revival Beaux-Arts style, Sather Gate was completed in 1910.
 Atop the gate are eight panels of bas-relief figures: four nude men representing the disciplines of law, letters, medicine, and mining, and four nude women representing the disciplines of agriculture, architecture, art, and electricity.
 They were sculpted by Professor Earl Cummings.
 From 1910 to 1977, the panels were removed due to differences with Jane Sather.
 By 1979 they were all reinstalled.

-Originally, the gate served as the terminus of Telegraph Avenue, and marked the university's south entrance.
-(The circle in front of the gate served as a turning point for the trolleys coming from Oakland.)
+Originally, the gate served as the formal southern entrance to the university campus.
 The university later expanded further south of Strawberry Creek, and the gate is now well separated from Berkeley's city streets by Sproul Plaza.

-Sather Gate has undergone restoration beginning in October 2008 that focused on its bronze and steel metal work, which had deteriorated over time.
-During its restoration it remained open to pedestrian and vehicular traffic.
-Restoration of Sather Gate was completed in April 2009.
-Wiss, Janney, Elstner Associates, Inc., coordinated the restoration of Sather Gate; a 2010 Design Award recipient from the California Preservation Foundation.
+Between October 2008 and April 2009, Sather Gate underwent restoration that focused on its bronze and steel metal work, which had deteriorated over time.
+It remained open to pedestrian and vehicular traffic during the period of restoration.
+Wiss, Janney, Elstner Associates, Inc., coordinated the restoration, which received a 2010 Design Award from the California Preservation Foundation.

 Free Speech Movement

-Sather Gate is part of the historic Sproul Plaza, a major center for student activity that housed many protests throughout the Free Speech Movement.
-The gate is a notable subject of one of the most recognizable and iconic photographs of the movement, a shot of students carrying the Free Speech banner walking through it in Fall of 1964.
+Sather Gate is part of the historic Sproul Plaza, a major center for student activity and the scene of many protests during the Free Speech Movement.
+The gate is a notable subject of one of the most recognizable and iconic photographs of the Movement, a fall 1964 shot of students walking through it, carrying the Free Speech banner.